rust-lang/rfcs/text/0000-improve-c-types-for-cross-language-cfi.md

 // This definition would also have the type id "_ZTSFvPFvlElE", but is encoded
 // as either "_ZTSFvPFvu3i32ES_E" (compressed) or "_ZTSFvPFvu3i64ES_E"
-// (compressed), similarly to the hello_from_c declaration above--this can be
+// (compressed), similarly to the hello_from_c declaration above--this may be
 // ignored for the purposes of this example. fn indirect_call(f: unsafe extern "C" fn(c_long), arg: c_long) {
     // This indirect call site tests whether the destinatin pointer is a member